Julie Foy

+Education

-Julie Foy attended Canon Slade School in Bolton then trained at the College of the Performing Arts in Salford.
+Julie Foy attended Canon Slade School in Bolton.
+Julie started to attend workshops at the Octagon Theatre in Bolton before training at the College of the Performing Arts in Salford.
 Whilst still at school she made her television debut in Jossy's Giants before going on to appear in Press Gang and on stage in Our Day Out.

+Career

-She appeared in the Granada Television series How To Be Cool and made appearances in Dramarama and Forever Young.
+Foy appeared in the Granada Television series How To Be Cool and made appearances in Dramarama and Forever Young.
 In 1988 she played Sally Seddon's sister Gina Seddon in Coronation Street for a year before taking the role of a nurse in the 1989 movie Strapless.

 Foy then appeared in BBC's Casualty and onstage at The Birmingham Repertory Company as Ruby in When We Are Married.
 She later played Jo in A Taste of Honey at the York Theatre Royal.
 Other television work includes Dawn and the Candidate and as Madge in Missing Persons.
 In 1996 she returned to the Birmingham Rep to play Marigold in Toad of Toad Hall.